drone-labs/about/README.md

 (https://github.com/imfatant/test) to make things work together.
 So, why?
 The proposed solution relies on a Debian distribution (stretch-console) which provides many, many features that I do not aim to use.
-Instead, I want to have a small memory footprint system while staying reliable, configurable, extendable and reproducible.
+Instead, I want to have a simple, small memory footprint system while staying reliable, configurable, extendable and reproducible.
 For that, I use my favorite build system: Buildroot (https://buildroot.org)